 - Remove or reduce the influence of atmospheric and solar illumination

 - Be able to compare multi-temporal satellite images with different times of acquisition.
 After time atmospheric correction, changes observed are due to different features on the earth's surface rather than differences of the atmospheric condition

-- Improve the results of algorithms
+- Improve the results of change detection and classification algorithms

 - Be able to compare multi-sensor images with similar spectral bands

 - To compare ground reflectance data retrieved from satellite imagery to the ground reflectance from measurements in the field

 Left scene without ATCOR - Right scene with ATCOR

 ATCOR method is used for various applications such as: